Mexico kingpin 'Chapo' Guzman stages brazen jailbreak in blow to president

 Rubido did not comment on why authorities had apparently failed to notice a long tunnel being built under the prison.

-The capo's escape could also strain relations with the United States, which wanted him extradited, said Alberto Islas, a security expert at consultancy Risk Evaluation.
+The capo's escape could also strain relations with the United States, which wanted Guzman extradited, said Alberto Islas, a security expert at consultancy Risk Evaluation.

 "They were concerned about how dangerous he was, and they had a lack of confidence in the Mexican authorities to stop him operating from jail," he added.

 In 2001, Guzman paid guards to help him slip out of the high-security Puente Grande prison near the city of Guadalajara after a previous arrest in 1993.
-After eluding capture for 13 years, Guzman was arrested in February 2014 in his home state of Sinaloa.
+After eluding capture for 13 years, Guzman was arrested in Sinaloa in February 2014.

 Government officials vowed on Sunday that Guzman would be recaptured, and security forces fanned out to search roads near the prison, which is some 90 km (60 miles) west of the capital.